beeb/beeb-li/src/lib/posts/optimizing-text-offset-calculation.md

 demystified the topic for me and I'm looking forward to putting this new skill to good use in the near future.

 Until next time!

+## Updated 2026-03-04

+A note has been added regarding the fields now present in the `TextIndex` type, featuring column offsets rather than offsets starting at the beginning of the file.
+Some visualizations have been added for the SIMD helper function.

 *[LSP]: Language Server Protocol